wsaunders1014/scene-transitions/README.md

 # scene-transitions
 Allows GM to make simple transitions to show players before navigating to new screen.
 Can be used for narrative effect.
+# 0.0.2
+Removed preview from form window and instead create live preview transition in the background.

 # 0.0.1
 Alpha Release